Bemer Mat Review – 30 Bemer Therapy Studies, 8 for Circulation, Does it Work?

 Nasa often engages in partnerships with external entities, contractors, academia, public, and other stakeholders.

-We found this page on the Nasa website to be beneficial in describing their partnerships with various entities, Frequently Asked Questions about Nasa Partnerships
+We found this page on the Nasa website to be beneficial in describing their partnerships with various entities, Frequently Asked Questions about Nasa Partnerships.

-The first thing that we noticed when we visited Nasa’s page for their Current Space Act Agreements, is that Bemer is NOT currently listed as a partner on their current list of agreements, it appears that their partnership has been expired for a number of months now since March 12, 2021.
+The first thing that we noticed when we visited Nasa’s page for their Current Space Act Agreements, is that Bemer is NOT currently listed as a partner on their current list of agreements, it appears that their partnership has been expired for a number of years now since March 12, 2021.

-The current list of Active Space Act Agreements (for 2023, last updated June 30, 2023, and last checked by us August 31, 2023) with Nasa has two lists for domestic entities, and the Bemer company isn’t found on either of these two lists (or the list of international partnerships either).
+The current list of Active Space Act Agreements (for 2024, last updated June 30, 2024, and last checked by us Oct 20, 2024) with Nasa has two lists for domestic entities, and the Bemer company isn’t found on either of these two lists (or the list of international partnerships either).

 Domestic Space Act Agreements – Current